chilcano/mtls-apps-examples/1-greeting-java/README.md

         -noprompt
 ```

-Generate the `PEM` file that holds only the private key.
+Generate the `PEM` file that holds only the client private key.
 ```sh
 $ openssl pkcs12 \
           -in src/main/resources/client_identity.jks \